-5 Things You Didn’t Know About Bra Sizing
+Bra Sizing Mysteries: 5 Things You Didn't Know

 However, here at Trusst, we’re here to guide you towards your perfect fit and provide you with the support that you need.
 We want you to feel beautiful and confident in your own skin!
-We do this not only by creating high-tech D+ bras for women around the world, but also by providing you with helpful hints and tricks that will empower you to take control of your comfort (like how to correctly fit yourself for a bra and how to tell if you’re wearing the wrong bra size).
+We do this not only by creating high-tech plus-size bras for women around the world, but also by providing you with helpful hints and tricks that will empower you to take control of your comfort (check out our bra fitting guide).
 Today, we’re further demystifying bra sizing for you by explaining the things you’ve always wondered about -- from sister sizes to asymmetrical breasts -- so keep reading to find out 5 things you didn’t know about bra sizing:

 1. Sister sizes mean you can wear different cup/band sizes to find your perfect fit.

 When shopping for bras, you may have discovered that you’re able to wear different cup sizes and still achieve the same fit.
 This may have left you wondering whether you understood cup sizes at all, or whether they’d forever remain a mystery.
 However, you’re not misinformed or reading your sizes wrong!
 Bra fitting all comes down to something called sister sizes: bra sizes that have the same cup volume but different band/cup sizes.
 This occurs because the volume of your bra cups actually changes as your band size increases or decreases.